 boutique or niche staffing firms

-- Boutique or niche staffing firms are great for sourcing niche technical talent such as data scientists, software engineers and programmers.
+- Boutique or niche staffing firms are great for sourcing specialized technical talent such as data scientists, software engineers and programmers.

-- These firms seldom give companies a variety of choices when it comes to hiring models, in part because most of them allow candidates to choose their own hiring model — and few opt for "temp."
+- These firms seldom give companies a variety of choices when it comes to hiring models, in part because most of them allow candidates to choose their own hiring model — and few opt for the temporary route.

-- While these firms are great for sourcing niche technical talent or filling highly skilled roles, their lack of versatility means they won't be able to cover the full range of hiring needs at most mid- to large-size companies.
+- While these firms are great for sourcing niche technical talent or filling highly skilled roles, their lack of versatility means they won't be able to cover the full range of hiring needs at most mid-size and large companies.

 Now that you understand the pros and cons of working with different types of staffing agencies, you should feel empowered to evaluate potential partners — and find the one that has capabilities most aligned to your needs.
 Just make sure you know the essential questions to ask a potential partner, as well as the many different billing models in the world of staffing.